dcunited001/te-xel-io/app/posts/2015-02-01-bedbugs-the-worst-to-ever-happen-to-me.md

   tags: "psychology ptsd mylife boulder colorado denver"
 ---

+### Now, this is a story all about how my life got flipped-turned upside down!

+And I'd like to take a minute, just sit right there.

+I'll tell you how I became the pariah of a town called #Boulder.

 > **Note:** I'm putting this article out a bit early, but still need to add some details.
 The overall story is here, but I'm going to add some more details later tonight.

 So I'm going to tell you about the worst thing that has ever happened to me in my life, so far.
 While it wasn't so bad in itself and could've been much worse, it was moreso the circumstances of my life in which it happened that made it so terrible.
 This occurred in Boulder, CO in July 2013, *immediately* after I had moved there from Denver.